-Engine Biosciences expands its digital drug discovery pipeline with $43M round A – TechCrunch
+Engine Biosciences expands its digital drug discovery pipeline with $43M round – TechCrunch

 “Gene interactions are relevant to all diseases, and in cancers, where we focus, a proven approach for effective precision medicines,” he explained.
 “For example, there are four approved drugs targeting the PARP enzyme in the context of mutation in the BRCA gene that is changing cancer treatment for millions of people.
 The fundamental principle of this precision medicine is based on understanding the gene interaction between BRCA and PARP.”

-“We already have chemical compounds directed towards the novel biology we have uncovered,” said Lu.
+“We already have chemical compounds directed toward the novel biology we have uncovered,” said Lu.
 “These are effectively prototype drugs, which are showing anti-cancer effects in diseased cells.
 We need to refine and optimize these prototypes to a suitable candidate to enter the clinic for testing in humans.”

 Right now they’re working with other companies to do the next step up from automated testing, which is to say animal testing, to clear the way for human trials.